Marvy Finger Family Foundation

 • Houston Focus: Strong connection to Greater Houston communities is essential

-• Alignment: Direct alignment with one or more of the five focus areas
+• Alignment: Direct alignment with one or more of the four focus areas

-• Financial Documentation: Complete and thorough financial documentation demonstrates organizational capacity
+• Financial Documentation: Complete and thorough financial documentation demonstrates organisational capacity

 • Presentation Skills: For grants over $50,000, ability to present effectively to the Board is crucial